yusufonderd/ShoppingList/README.md

-# Addtolist Shopping List App
+# Addtolist Shopping Groceryy List App

+No more forgetting what you will buy when you go to the market with the shopping list.
+Designed with a user-friendly interface, shopping list helps you list all your needs.
+Thanks to its customizable structure, you can prepare shopping reminder lists in different colors and share them with your friend or spouse.

 ## Architecture